 The Program in Public Health at Stony Brook offers a Master of Public Health (MPH) degree, which can be obtained with the MD degree.
 The combined program requires the completion of all School of Medicine requirements for a Medical Doctorate (MD) and all 54 credits of the MPH program.
 However, the School of Medicine will accept the following MPH courses which will be applied towards 8-10 weeks of electives: HPH 506, HPH 507, HPH 514, HPH 542, and HPH 546.
 In addition, the Program in Public Health will accept 6-9 credits from the School of Medicine for their Introduction to Clinical Medicine, Medicine in Contemporary Society, and Themes in Medical Education modules that will substitute for a 3-credit course within the core MPH curriculum and 3-6 credits within the respective concentration.
-Students will be able to select one of the three MPH concentrations – Health Analytics, Community Health, and Health Policy & Management - when applying to the combined program and may choose to complete one of the following options:
+Students will be able to select one of the three MPH concentrations – Health Analytics, Community Health, and Health Policy & Management - when matriculating into the combined program.

 Applicants who wish to be considered for admission into the combined MD/MPH degree program must apply separately to both the School of Medicine and Program in Public Health.
 Applicants will be reviewed and admitted to each program separately.
 Once approved by both the School of Medicine and MPH Admissions Committees, the student will be designated as a combined degree candidate.
 The Program in Public Health strongly encourages applicants to indicate their interest in the combined-degree program in their AMCAS application to Stony Brook.
 Applicants should wait to formally apply to the MPH program after admission into the School of Medicine or during their first year of medical school.